Comcast Internet For Disabled People

 I hope that you share this with families who you think will benefit from this.
 It’s really fantastic!

-What Qualifies for Comcast Internet Essentials Program:
+How to Apply for Comcast Internet Essentials

-To qualify for these Comcast discounts, you will need to show proof of one of the following (in addition to meeting other requirements):
+You will need to show proof of one of the following (in addition to meeting other requirements):

 - MEDICAID: card or most recent eligibility letter.